Pensions at the University of Reading

 Due to the current Covid-19 situation, as members of the Pensions Team are working remotely, we are unable to offer the pension drop in sessions at the moment.
 However, if you would like a one to one chat with a member of the team about anything pensions related, please pop an email request to firstname.lastname@example.org and a member of the team will get in touch to arrange a meet up over Microsoft Teams.
 If you can include a brief idea of your discussion topic, that will help us put you in touch with the most appropriate person.

 There are two main schemes available to University of Reading employees.
 These are the Universities Superannuation Scheme (USS) which is available to staff on Framework Grades 6-9 and Professorial Grades, and the University of Reading Pension Scheme which is open to employees on Framework Grades 1-5.
-There are also employees who are members of the University of Reading Employees' Pension Fund (UREPF) or of the Teachers' Pension Scheme (TPS) but membership of these schemes is not available to new employees.
+There are also employees who are members of the University of Reading Employees' Pension Fund (UREPF) but membership of this scheme is not available to new employees.

 - (USS) Universities Superannuation Scheme

 - (UREPF) University of Reading Employees' Pension Fund

 Pension scams are on the increase in the UK.
 Not only could you lose all your savings but you could be stung with a large tax bill too.
 And losing your savings will not exempt you from paying the tax.
 Find out more about pension scams and remember: you can only access your retirement savings before age 55 in circumstances of ill health.